jaredpeeler/dev_site/content/Client Extension/Deploying/_index.md

 ## Deploying

-{{% notice warning %}}
-Attempting to deploy any code with errors can break vital functionality.
+> Attempting to deploy any code with errors can break vital functionality.
 Always first deploy to your *Stage* environment, if available.
-{{% /notice %}}

 1. In the **Deployment** page, you may see all your previous builds from GitHub.